Mineralpedia Details for Copper

 Hackly veinlets and stringers throughout green Willemite matrix.

-Copper from Isle Royale mine, Houghton Co., Michigan, United States
+Copper from Isle Royale, Houghton Co., Michigan, United States

 A large hackly specimen of native Copper worked out of it's matrix of basalt and Epidote.

 Copper from Centennial mine, Houghton Co., Michigan, United States

 Hackly mass of Copper with conglomerate and a bit of Epidote.

 Copper from Ray mine, Pinal Co., Arizona, United States

 Large specimen of arborescent Copper with two plates attaached to the host rock.